Perdasdefogu

 Perdasdefogu (/sc/, /it/; lit.
-'Stones of/for Fire'; locally also Foghesu /sc/) is a comune (municipality) in the Province of Ogliastra in the Italian region Sardinia, located about 60 km northeast of Cagliari and about 35 km southwest of Tortolì.
+'Stones of/for Fire'; locally also Foghesu /sc/) is a town and comune (municipality) in the Province of Ogliastra in the autonomous island region of Sardinia in Italy, located about 60 km northeast of Cagliari and about 35 km southwest of Tortolì.
+It has 1,689 inhabitants.

-Perdasdefogu borders the following municipalities: Escalaplano, Jerzu, Ulassai, Tertenia.
+Perdasdefogu borders the municipalities of Escalaplano, Jerzu, Ulassai, and Tertenia.

 Close to Perdasdefogu is the Salto di Quirra rocket launch site.

 History

 The area was already inhabited in pre-nuragic and nuragic times as evidenced by the presence in the territory of some nuraghes, and various archaeological evidence.

 In the Middle Ages it belonged to the Judicate of Cagliari and was part of the curatoria of Sarrabus.
 At the fall of the giudicato (1258) it passed under the Pisan dominion and subsequently (1323) under the Aragonese dominion.
 In 1363 the king of Aragon Pietro IV the Ceremonious incorporated the country in the county of Quirra, given in feud to Berengario Carroz.
 In 1603 the county was transformed in marquisate, as a feud first of the Centelles and then of the Osorio de la Cueva, to which it was redeemed in 1839 with the suppression of the feudal system.